by Kelly R. Smith

-A high-quality running watch is even more important than the health supplements I take.
+A high-quality running or sports watch is just as important than the health supplements I take.
 The Garmin Forerunner 235 is the third Garmin I’ve worn over the years and miles.
 My first one was the 310 XT.
 Nice watch but it was the early days of GPS and the thing was huge and orange.
 Not something to wear to work as your default timepiece.

 My next one was the 220 which was an improvement in size, aesthetics, and functionality.
 When it bit the dust after years of loyal service I decided to up my game and buy a 235.
 It was a smart move.

 As I said, the 235 was definitely a step up for my running needs.
 Here are features that stand out for me.

 - Very fast GPS acquisition.
 Whereas my 220 would average a minute to be GPS ready, the 235 typically takes 5 – 10 seconds.
 One less frustration in life, eh?
 Of course, these numbers will vary by location but the ratio should be about the same.